FriendsOfREDAXO/yrewrite_scheme/README.en.md

 # YRewrite Scheme

-provides a choice of 2 URL schemes for YRewrite.
+Provides a selection of URL schemes for YRewrite.

-For each scheme, the suffix, the appropriate **URL normalisation per language** and a URL replacement can be selected.
-Other AddOns that install their own schemes should be deactivated in advance.
+For each scheme, the suffix, the matching **URL normalization per language**, language-specific character replacements, and a URL replacement can be selected.
+Other AddOns that install their own schemes should be deactivated beforehand.
 The settings can be found in the additional tab **YRewrite Scheme** in YRewrite.

 ## Suffix

-The suffix of the URLs can be set here.
+Here you can define the suffix of the URLs.
-The following are available for selection:
+Available options:
-- "without"
+- "none"
 - ".html"
 - "/"